Biden lights the National Christmas Tree, taking his turn to bring holiday spirit to Washington

-WASHINGTON (AP) — It's President Joe Biden 's turn to bring some holiday spirit to the U.S. capital.
+WASHINGTON (AP) — It was President Joe Biden 's turn to bring some holiday spirit to the U.S. capital.

 The president and his wife, Jill, participated Thursday in the annual tradition of lighting the National Christmas Tree on the Ellipse, an area known as President's Park, on the south side of the White House.

-"Merry Christmas, everyone,” Biden said after he switched on the lights.
-“This is a great tradition.”
+“Merry Christmas, everyone,” Biden said after he counted down from five and the towering tree lit up in a burst of holiday color.

+Biden said the White House holiday theme of “wonder, magic and joy” captures the essence of Christmas, which he said is about rediscovering simple joys like familiar songs and favorite recipes, performing acts of kindness, and strengthening bonds with family and friends as well as with one's faith.

+The holidays are also about remembering that “we're a great nation because we're a good people.
+That's what I see all across America, including tonight," he said.

 This year's tree is a 40-foot (12-meter) Norway spruce from West Virginia's Monongahela National Forest.

-Note: This story was first published on November 30, 2023.
-It was updated on December 1, 2023, to correct that Vice President Kamala Harris and her husband, Doug Emhoff, were not at the event.